R35007/Mock-Server/README.md

 const options = {
-  reverse: true, // If true the db will be generated in reverse order };
+  reverse: true, // If true the db will be generated in reverse order
+  mode: 'fetch', // The direct route value will be set to fetch };

 const rootPath = "./";